 Are there different levels of identity verification?

 Yes.
 There are several levels of identity verification based on the level of assurance you need.
 For example, you may just want to confirm that an identity is real and there are no fraud flags associated with it.
 Or, in some instances you need higher assurance that someone is who they say they are.
-IDology offers different levels of identity assurance through our ExpectID, ExpectID IQ and ExpectID Enterprise products.
+IDology offers different levels of identity assurance through our ExpectID, ExpectID IQ, ExpectID Customer Based Authentication and ExpectID Scan and Verify products.
 We also have some other solutions to verify certain identity attributes such as age, a phone number or geolocation.
-Learn more about IDology's solutions.
+Learn more about IDology’s solutions.

 What information is required to run an ID?